coderefinery/workshop-intro/livestream.md

 - You will get emails from us with updates
 - It helps us with our reporting and ensures funding
 - You are registered if you got emails directly from us
-- Registration link is in the Notes
+- Registration link is in the collaborative document

 ### Join us!